regpy/regpy/doc/sphinx/source/Operators.rst

 The adjoint evaluation method
 -----------------------------

 The `_adjoint` method works similarly to the `_eval` method.
 The operators adjoint is accessed by `my_op.adjoint(y)` to evaluate the adjoint.
 Corresponding to the evaluation the `adjoint` method which calls your particular implementation asserts first if the argument belongs to the codomain and then if the computed result form your method belongs to the domain.
 Thus guaranteeing a minimum constancy when using the methods.
-Most important `regpy` assumes that the implementation of the adjoint is with respect to the standard real scalar product :math:`\langle x,y\rangle = x^T y`.
+Most important `RegPy` assumes that the implementation of the adjoint is with respect to the standard real scalar product :math:`\langle x,y\rangle = x^T y`.

 In case you are unsure if your implementation of the adjoint works, we provide a utility check for operators in :meth:`regpy.util.operator_tests.test_adjoint`.
 Which you may use to assert if your adjoint is sufficiently good.